Climate gentrification: Effects

-Economic Effects

 Climate gentrification causes low-income and minority communities to bear a disproportionate social and economic burden.
-As wealthier home owners move towards higher elevations due to rising sea levels, the cost of living increases and longtime low-income residents are displaced.
-This is evidenced by the fact that real estate in elevated regions of Miami has appreciated at a higher rate than anywhere else in the country.
-More than 30 million people were globally displaced in 2020, 98% due to weather and climate hazards.
-The effects of these extreme weather events can result in developers taking advantage of lower property prices and investing in expensive projects that cater to wealthier homeowners.
-Once homes are destroyed and new, more expensive structures are created, low-income residents searching for new accommodations are forced to leave their communities.
+As wealthier home owners move towards safer locations due to climate disasters, the cost of living increases and longtime low-income residents are displaced.
+In elevated regions of Miami, for example, property has appreciated at a higher rate than anywhere else in the country.
+Globally, more than 30 million people were displaced in 2020, 98% due to weather and climate hazards.
+Displacement, due to extreme weather events, results in developers taking advantage of lower property prices and investing in expensive projects that cater to wealthier people.
+Once affordable homes are destroyed and expensive structures replace them, low-income residents are forced out of their communities.

-Social Effects

-Socially, the impacts of this migration can be the loss of community identity and cultural disruption, as these areas are facing large chunks of demographic turnover.
-Long-time residents are suffering from a loss of community, as many have watched friends and family forced out by wealthy strangers, and their culture is ebbing away as the sea level rises.
-The effects of gentrification can be immediate in under-resourced communities, and the cycle of forcing people out of their homes will continue as climate change, and gentrification, worsen.
+Socially, migration results in demographic turnover, which causes the loss of community identity and cultural disruption.
+Long-time residents are suffer from these changes, as many see friends and family forced out by wealthy newcomers.